 Rental accommodation is available in residential areas, in the vicinity of the University.
-The monthly rent of a modest furnished apartment is approximately between €600 and €800, depending on the number of bedrooms.
-The monthly expenses of food and other living costs could amount to €400 per person depending on one's lifestyle.
+The monthly rent of a modest furnished apartment is approximately between €600 and €800,for one bedroom flat.
+The monthly expenses of food and other living costs could amount to € 500 per person depending on one's lifestyle.